AndersDJohnson/rfc-js-try-return/README.md

   console.log(a);
 ```

-What if we could capture a variable from the `try` block?
+What if we could capture a variable from the `try` block to be hoisted to the upper scope?

 ```js
 try (a) {